 Here, you write your activities for the day.
 This is where you narrate how you felt at different times of the day.
 You can practice script journaling weekly to help you understand how your week went, or as often as daily should it suit.

 Have you bottled some feelings for a long time?
 This is where you write how you feel to that person who hurt you or caused you so much pain.
 You can keep the letter, tear it, or burn it instead.
 It only helps you clarify your thoughts.

 Journaling is one of the self-care ideas that allows you to care for your mental health.

+Listening to music is one of these easy self-care ideas you can do pretty much for free, pretty much anywhere.
 Music has the power to regulate our moods and makes us feel happier3.
-Especially if it’s a song you love.
+Especially if it’s a song, you love.
 What’s that song that makes you feel good and full of energy?
 It’s time to include it on your daily playlist.

 If you’re unhappy or feel stressed, listen to your favorite music to improve your mood and relieve your negative feelings.
-Ambient and calming music will provide calming effects to your body, lower blood pressure and decimate the stress hormone cortisol.
+Ambient and calming music will provide calming effects on your body, lower blood pressure, and decimate the stress hormone cortisol.

 We always have something to do.
 Whether at work or home, it’s a never-ending cycle of long to-do lists and action plans.
 However, to care for yourself, a simple idea is to set days where you do nothing.

 Our brains need to take rest from mental stress.
 We’re usually on to something, and it’s easy to feel guilty when we’re doing nothing.
 Ensure you put your phones and computer away.
 Sleep, have a nature walk, or just daydream.
 Just do nothing.